 - Jaundice –Yellowish discoloration

-- Advanced uraemia – Brown color
+- Advanced uraemia – Brown colour

 - Ketosis – Brown discoloration

-- Riboflavin deficiency – Magenta color
+- Riboflavin deficiency – Magenta colour

 - Niacin and some other B-complex deficiency – Bright scarlet or beefy red tongue.